mindfulJS/powershell-with-vbscript/README.md

 # PowerShell-with-VBScript
 Run PowerShell with VBScript!

-This allows you to use VBScript window management capabilities (message boxes) before running a PowerShell program for example.
+This allows to use VBScript window management capabilities (message boxes) before running a PowerShell program for example.

 1) Create your PowerShell file "ps.ps1" in the same folder